Documentation Index

 Each JWT Provider is configured using a dictionary key of the provider name and the following parameters:

-Each object represents a mapping between a claims in the JWT and the header it will be mapped to when teh request is forwarded to the workload.
+Each object represents a mapping between claims in the JWT and the header.
+It will be mapped to when the request is forwarded to the workload.

 Remote JWKS